pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/browsing.rst.txt

 ^^^^^^

-This is the legacy scheme and it will automatically be used when accessing content rooted under CIDv0 objects.
+This is the legacy scheme and it will automatically be used when accessing content rooted under :term:`CIDv0` objects.

-Since version *0.4.12*, automatic CID upgrade is enabled as much as possible, meaning that the *ipfs://* URL scheme will automatically be used whenever possible.
+Since version *0.4.12*, automatic :term:`CID upgrade` is enabled as much as possible, meaning that the *ipfs://* URL scheme will automatically be used whenever possible.
-IPNS paths using a base58 libp2p key will still be accessed using this scheme.
+IPNS paths using a base58 libp2p key will still be accessed using the *dweb:/* scheme.

 Because it proxies the requests to the *go-ipfs* daemon's HTTP gateway, it can handle anything that the daemon supports::